-In the light of a modern concept of cancer and of a definition of the scope of "Cancer Prevention", and because of the strong epidemiological evidence that environmental factors are important determinants of many forms of human cancer, it is reasonable to see how the subject of cancer prevention can be subdivided into its component parts (Figure 6).
+Cancer prevention: Subdivision of the subject In the light of a modern concept of cancer and of a definition of the scope of " Cancer Prevention ", and because of the strong epidemiological evidence that environmental factors are important determinants of many forms of human cancer, it is reasonable to see how the subject of cancer prevention can be subdivided into its components parts (Table V).

 Precise knowledge of causation is not a prerequisite to prevention.
-The important carcinogens in tobacco smoke have not been identified, and a wide variety of environmental factors, including irradiation, arsenic, nickel and chromium compounds, air pollutants as well as tobacco smoke, are associated with an increased incidence of cancer of the lung.
-Despite this lack of knowledge, it cannot be doubted that the stopping cf smoking alone would reduce the present incidence of lung cancer to an almost negligible level.
+The important carcinogens in tobacco smoke have not been identified, and a wide variety of environmental factors, including irradiation, arsenic, nickel and chromium compounds air pollutants as well as tobacco smoke, are associated with an increased incidence of cancer of the lung.
+Despite this lack of knowledge, it cannot be doubted that the stopping of smoking alone would reduce the present incidence of lung cancer to an almost negligible level.
 The evidence for this comes partly from epidemiological and partly from experimental studies.

-Research :
+Research

-The best evidence that a particular factor is important in the causation of cancer in man must come from studies on man.
-But critical epidemiological studies are much more costly than well-designed tests. on laboratory animals.
-The role of animal studies is thereefold.
-Firstly, they may be used to "screen" environmental factors for carcinogenic activity.
+The best evidence that a particular factor is important in the causation of cancer in man, must come from studies on man.
+But critical epidemiological studies are much more costly than well-designed tests on laboratory animals.
+The role of animal studies is threefold.
+Firstly, they may be used to " screen " environmental factors for carcinogenic activity.
 Secondly, they may be used to check theories or suspicions stemming from observations on man.
-Thirdly, they permit the study of mechanisms.
-Some of the advantages and limitations of laboratory tests and epidemiological investigations are shown in Table IV.
+Thirdly, they enable the study of mechanisms.